Saidpur, Islamabad: Interfaith harmony

 In the 20th century, a gurdwara was constructed adjacent to the temple by the Sikhs, which served as a school for spreading the teachings of Guru Nanak.
 Until the partition of the subcontinent in 1947, Waheguru and the goddesses Lakshmi and Kali were worshipped next to each other.
 A church and a mosque were also located nearby, as was the shrine of Zinda Pir (Living Saint), symbolizing interfaith harmony.
 However, after 1947, the local Hindus migrated to India and took their idols with them.

 CDA renovation

 In 2006, the Capital Development Authority started work on the renovation of the village on a budget of 400 million rupees (3.26 million dollars).
-It was remodelled as an Arts and Crafts Village with the objective of preserving its 500-year old multi-cultural heritage and developing it as a tourist spot.
-Historical buildings were refurbished, the quaint mud houses of the locals were given a facelift, and the water stream was cleaned.
-A museum displaying old pictures of Islamabad was also opened in the north-west corner, as were several upscale restaurants serving local cuisine.
+It was remodelled as an Arts and Crafts Village, with the objective of preserving its 500-year old multi-cultural heritage and developing it as a tourist spot.
+Historical buildings were refurbished, the mud houses of the locals were given a facelift, and the water stream was cleaned.
+A museum displaying old pictures of Islamabad was also opened in the north-west corner.